frontenddogma/css-optimization-basics/manuscript/production.md

 # Production Optimization

 For production, we usually take care of all the things that are good for machines.
-I’ve organized this section so that it also contains the things that can be done _by_ machines (tools)—without, again with an eye on us as professionals, including anything that, if we were to miss it, would make us produce significantly worse code.
+I’ve organized this section so that it also contains the things that can be done _by_ machines (tools)—without, again with an eye on us as professionals, including anything that, if we were to miss it, would make us ship significantly worse code.

 It turns out, then, that we do again benefit from trying to follow some of the (human-friendly) ideas ourselves.
-For example, we can well try to write minimal CSS (like omitting leading `0`’s), or to only link one style sheet (to keep the number of requests low and to avoid future HTML changes), without leaving this to tools.
+For example, we can well try to write minimal CSS (like omitting leading `0`’s), or to link only one style sheet (to keep the number of requests low and to avoid future HTML changes), without leaving this to tools.

 ## Performance

-Performance is one of the primary optimization goals, and again _rendering_ performance is not the subject here for its often marginal achievements and yet grave practical impediments.
+Performance is one of the primary optimization goals, and again _rendering_ performance is not the subject here for the often comparatively marginal results and the grave practical impediments to measure and work with it effectively.

 As long as our code is consistent, the steps suggested here can all be taken care of right before production, automatically, and they don’t have to find their way back into the operational repository.
 The exception is what we’ll start with, because it can first be covered by our code style guidelines and all get handled manually.